A Cognac made with heart and soul, without compromise.

 The final alchemy

-With the same care, our small team of passionate craftsmen age our eaux-de-vie in an ancient watermill over the Osme river, because we know that it is the natural humidity of our cellars that gives our Cognac its unique rich, smooth character.
+With the same care, our small team of passionate people age our eaux-de-vie in an ancient watermill over the Osme river, because we know that it is the natural humidity of our cellars that gives our Cognac its unique rich, smooth character.

 The final alchemy occurs when our skilled Maître de chai blends those extraordinary eaux-de-vie.
 This is how we achieve a truly unique Cognac for today's cognac enthusiasts.